orb-lang/helm/doc/md/modeselektor.md

 ## Design

   ``femto`` passes keystrokes as messages to ``modeselektor``.
-In final boss form, it does no writes to stdout at all.
+It does no writes to stdout at all.
 It is smart enough to categorize and parse various device reports, but has no knowledge of why those reports were requested.

 ``femto`` runs the event loop, so all other members are pulled in as modules.

 ``modeselektor`` takes care of system-level housekeeping: opening files and sockets, keeping command history, fuzzy completion, and has its own eval loop off the main track.
 For evaluating lines, it will call a small executor, so that in a little while we can put the user program in its own ``LuaL_state``.

 This is both good practice, and absolutely necessary if we are to REPL other ``bridge`` programs, each of which has its own event loop.

+The implementation is essentially a VM.
+Category and value are successively looked up in jump tables and the method applied with the ``modeS`` instance as the first argument.

-``modeselektor`` passes any edit or movement commands to a ``linebuf``, which keeps all modeling of the line.  ``modeselektor`` decides when to repaint the screen, calling ``rainbuf`` with a region of ``linebuf`` and instructions as to how to paint it.
+``modeselektor`` passes any edit or movement commands to an internally-owned ``linebuf``, which keeps all modeling of the line.  ``modeselektor`` decides when to repaint the screen, calling ``rainbuf`` with a region of ``linebuf`` and instructions as to how to paint it.

 There is one ``deck`` instance member per screen, which tiles the available